spiritlake/ares-extras/README.md

 # AresMUSH Extras

 Public contributions and extra plugins for AresMUSH game server.
+See [Ares Extras](https://aresmush.com/tutorials/code/extras/) for more information.

-See the README file in each folder for details about each item.
+The README file in each folder contains details about each item.